awslabs/ec2-spot-workshops/content/karpenter/040_karpenter/advanced_provisioner.md

 * The `default` Provisioner does now support both `spot` and `on-demand` capacity types.
 The `team1` provisioner however does only support `on-demand`

 * The `team1` Provisioner does only support Pods or Jobs that provide a Toleration for the key `team1`.
 Nodes procured by this provisioner will be tainted using the Taint with key `team1` and effect `NoSchedule`.

+* The `team1` Provisioner does define a different `AWSNodeTemplate` and changes the AMI from the default [EKS optimized AMI](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html) to [bottlerocket](https://aws.amazon.com/bottlerocket/).
+It does also adapts the UserData bootstrapping for this particular provider.

 {{% notice note %}}
 If Karpenter encounters a taint in the Provisioner that is not tolerated by a Pod, Karpenter won’t use that Provisioner to provision the pod.
 It is recommended to create Provisioners that are mutually exclusive.
 So no Pod should match multiple Provisioners.
 If multiple Provisioners are matched, Karpenter will randomly choose which to use.